 2. Lutein and zeaxanthin

 Lutein and zeaxanthin are powerful antioxidants known as carotenoids.
-They’re found in the macula (the central part of the retina – an area of tissue that lines the back of the eyeball), and form a layer of light-sensitive cells.
+They’re found in the macula (the central part of the retina – an area of tissue that lines the back of the eyeball) and form a layer of light-sensitive cells.

-However, other research suggests that lutein and zeaxanthin may only help to protect against late-stage AMD, rather than during the developmental stages of the disease.
+However, other research suggests that lutein and zeaxanthin may only help protect against late-stage AMD, rather than during the developmental stages of the disease.
 For this reason, further research is needed to fully confirm the effect of lutein and zeaxanthin on eye health.

 3. Vitamin C

 The concentration of vitamin C in the aqueous humor (the liquid that fills the outermost area of the eye) is higher than in any other body fluid.
-And research shows that levels of vitamin C in the aqueous humor are directly proportional to dietary intake – meaning you can increase it by consuming more vitamin C.
+And research shows that levels of vitamin C in the aqueous humor are directly proportional to dietary intake – meaning you can increase them by consuming more vitamin C.

 Some of the best sources of vitamin C include red peppers, oranges, kiwi, and strawberries.
-For more information, check out our article; Everything you need to know about vitamin C.
+For more information, check out our article: Everything you need to know about vitamin C.

 4. Gamma-linolenic acid

 Some of the best sources of GLA include starflower oil and evening primrose oil.
-There’s evidence that taking primrose oil each evening may help to reduce symptoms of dry eye disease.
+There’s evidence that taking primrose oil each evening may help reduce symptoms of dry eye disease.

-For more information on this, have a read of our article; How to balance your omega-3 and omega-6 intake, and why it’s important.
+For more information on this, have a read of our article: How to balance your omega-3 and omega-6 intake, and why it’s important.

 5. Vitamin B6, B9, and B12